mcdado/dotfiles/README.md

 dotfiles
 ========

-Personal configurations and aliases for Bash environment on OS X.
+Personal configurations and aliases for Bash environment on macOS.
 This is not the repo you're looking for.